 The enemies spawn dynamically, in a similar matter to the AI director

 The combat in Remnant is deliberate and thoughtful.
 Actions take time and reloading or healing at the wrong moment will get you killed.
 You play from the third

 There is no hip fire in Remnant, if you hold the aim button when pulling the trigger, you shoot.
 If you aren’t aiming, you swing your melee weapon.
 The melee system isn’t super deep, but you have combos and heavy attacks.
-The switch between melee and ranged attack is pretty seamless once you catch on.
-Be prepared to accidentally swing your weapon at first though.
+The switch between melee and ranged attacks is pretty seamless once you catch on.
+Be prepared to accidentally swing your weapon a lot at first though.

 You have a stamina bar that depletes when sprinting and dodging.
 Your dodge roll is your bread and butter but it requires proper timing.
 Simply spamming it will get you killed as you run yourself dry of stamina.
 However, rolling under a blade or narrowly dodging a blast is satisfying and makes you feel like a bad-ass.

 The guns themselves feel weighty and each shot sounds and feels powerful.
 This is due in part to the enemy’s design but the combat simply feels good in your hands.
 The game provides ample player feedback, not just in damage numbers, but in the way enemies react.

 Enemies react to being shot by flinching, staggering, or being knocked down.
 Slowing down some creatures in this way is a key strategy but it also makes the entire game stronger as a whole.
 When enemies react to your attacks, they feel less robotic and more alive.
 Furthermore, it is the absolute best way to design enemies in a game where it takes more than a couple of shots to kill them.
 The reactivity keeps the player engaged and interested in longer more drawn out fights as opposed to emptying clip after clip in an emotionless sack of hitpoints.